 With Lemwarm, you can decide how many emails per day you want to send, and the tool will start automatically sending and replying to emails, just like the other tools on our list.

-Who is it for: Anyone wanting to improve their email deliverability.
+Best for: Anyone wanting to improve their email deliverability.

 Pricing: $29/month per inbox.